 - Be careful to check if you have to pay the Statutory tuition fee (for EU/EEA students and a few exceptions for non-EU/EEA) or the Institutional tuition fee (usually, for non-EU/EEA students).

 - Look for scholarship opportunities to cover your study expenses.
+You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.

 - Figure out if you need a student visa.
 In this case, you will need to prepare necessary documents in advance.